RTC Module: The Absolute Guide for an Easy Project

 • Also, you can use the DS3231 for 12 and 24 hours methods for finding applications—especially in GPS applications.

-• It has a few alarm clock attributes and temperature sensors that makes it more useful for several other applications like utility power meter applications.
+• It has a few alarm clock attributes and temperature sensors that make it more useful for several other applications like utility power meter applications.

 DS3231 RTC Pin Configuration

 The DS321 has six terminals.
 However, it’s not obligatory to use two out of these pins.
 Thus, we majorly have four terminals or pins.
-And you can see them on the additional side of the module.
+You can see them on the additional side of the module.
 Here’s the pin configuration of the DS3231 RTC module:

 PIN NAMEDESCRIPTION